Explore our in-depth curriculum overview booklet for additional information.

 After-school clubs are an energizing way for students to connect with peers.

 After-school clubs shift and change every year, based on student interests, but they’re all relaxed, fun ways for kids to connect with each other outside the classroom.
 Any student can start a club.
 Periodically, teachers host clubs at NOVA.
 Adventure Club, for instance — hosted by our advanced science teacher — gets students busy with hands-on projects and experiments.
+New in 2023 is the Aerospace Club.
+This club hosted by Olympia High School students will see middle schoolers producing high school level rocketry and competing.

 Elementary School Mentoring